trufflesuite/trufflesuite.com/src/docs/truffle/testing/writing-tests-in-solidity.md

 You can easily test if your contract should or shouldn't raise an exception (i.e., for `require()`/`assert()`/`revert()` statements; `throw` on previous versions of Solidity).

-This topic was first written about by guest writer Simon de la Rouviere in [his tutorial Testing for Throws in Truffle Solidity Tests](/tutorials/testing-for-throws-in-solidity-tests).
-N.B. that the tutorial makes heavy use of exceptions via the deprecated keyword `throw`, replaced by `revert()`, `require()`, and `assert()` starting in Solidity v0.4.13.
+This topic was first written about by guest writer Simon de la Rouviere in [his guide Testing for Throws in Truffle Solidity Tests](/guides/testing-for-throws-in-solidity-tests).
+N.B. that the guide makes heavy use of exceptions via the deprecated keyword `throw`, replaced by `revert()`, `require()`, and `assert()` starting in Solidity v0.4.13.

 Also, since Solidity v0.4.17, a function type member was added to enable you to access a function selector (e.g.: `this.f.selector`), and so, testing for throws with external calls has been made much easier:
 ```solidity